Frequently Asked Questions: Materials

 Grafix Plastics stocks a wide variety of different kinds of plastic film products, in a variety of thicknesses and finishes.
 Additionally, we have access to the plastic film and sheets versions of many of the polymers above.

 Our experts are ready to help make your job easy!
-For help selecting the right materials for your project or application, please contact us with your requirements today by clicking the Start An Inquiry button.
+For help selecting the right materials for your project or application, please contact us with your requirements today by starting an inquiry.